availproject/avail-light/src/api/v2/README.md

 ## **POST** `/v2/p2p/peers/get-multiaddress`

-Returns a multi address for a peer on the light client P2P network.
+Returns a reachable multiaddress for a peer on the light client P2P network.
 If the request goes through, the endpoint sends a 200 OK response, the example JSON is stated bellow.

+In case of an error the following response is received:
+1. 400 Bad Request with a message `Peer not found in the routing table or its IP is not public.`

 Request: